clowdr-app/clowdr/README.md

 # Midspace virtual conference platform

+---

+**Note**: the official Midspace instance at midspace.app is no longer available.
+You can still host your own Midspace instance using the open-source code.
+Thanks for using Midspace!

+---

 This is version 3 of Midspace - more functional, more robust, more scalable, and 100% open source!